lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 - Gradients activate variables.
 - Activation reshapes the geometry.

-The system’s dynamics are emergent in the strict sense: each new layer of behaviour is conditioned by — but not reducible to — the previous one.
-The Fisher Information Matrix $G$ acts as both memory and mediator, encoding the system’s informational shape at every stage.
+The system's dynamics are emergent in the strict sense: each new layer of behaviour is conditioned by — but not reducible to — the previous one.
+The Fisher Information Matrix $G$ acts as both memory and mediator, encoding the system's informational shape at every stage.

 \paragraph{The Role of the Example in the Larger Framework}